 Note: The Add Image button is displayed, only if the administrator selects the Allow photo upload option in the Places page.

 The photo is displayed in the Add Pin Details box, as illustrated in the figure below.

-- If a survey has been created, then the participants will have to respond to the survey questions.
+- If a survey is created, participants can choose to take part in the survey unless mandatory.

 - Then click Submit.
 After clicking Submit, the following screen is displayed.
 Click the Back arrow button to add more pins in the consultation area.

 Note: Participants CANNOT delete a pin after it is submitted.
 However, they can edit it by clicking the three dots, as shown below, participants can choose to Edit the pin.
 The position of a pin can be changed by dragging it to the required position.
 After making the necessary changes, the participants will have to submit again to save the changes.

 4. When a participant clicks on a pin, it 'zooms in' to differentiate it from other pins on the map and the details of the pin are displayed.